PROTEUS-SIM/transducer-characterization/demos/README.md

 ### Demos of the angular spectrum method
 - `demo_angular_spectrum.m`
   - Basic demonstration of the angular spectrum method.
-  - Corresponds to Fig. 6.1 of my thesis.
+  - Corresponds to Fig. 1 of the arXiv preprint.
 - `demo_find_angles.m`
-  - This script demonstrates how to find the measurement plane orientation (Section 6.2.4 of my thesis).
+  - This script demonstrates how to find the measurement plane orientation (Section II D of the arXiv preprint).
-  - Corresponds to Fig. 6.3 of my thesis.
+  - Corresponds to Fig. 3 of the arXiv preprint.
   - Run `demo_rayleigh_plane.m` first to generate synthetic measurement data.
 - `demo_angular_spectrum_volume.m`
   - This script demonstrates how the angular spectrum method can be used to rapidly generate the volume of the transducer output field by propagating to closely spaced planes.